Previous dayApril 30, 2026Next day

 4.6 km3--✓ ReviewedUSGS →

-On April 30, 2026, worldwide seismic activity registered a magnitude 2.1 earthquake 8 km NE of Ventura, CA at 17:37 UTC.
+The USGS recorded this magnitude 2.1 earthquake 8 km NE of Ventura, CA at 17:37 UTC on April 30, 2026.
 At a depth of just 4.6 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 A small number of nearby observers (3) submitted felt reports to the USGS.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Geolocation places the event at 34.331°N, -119.174°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-30